In this article:

 In 1913, physician Ivar Bang introduced the idea of using dried blood as a sampling method.
 The idea was actualized in 1963 by microbiologist Robert Guthrie.
-Guthrie initially wanted to screen intellectually disabled children using this approach, which gave way to the introduction of newborn screening for inherited metabolic disorders.
+Guthrie initially wanted to use this approach for the assessment of children with intellectual disabilities, which gave way to the introduction of newborn screening tests for inherited metabolic disorders.

 The limitations of sensitivity and specificity when screening such small sample volumes of blood restricted the use of dried blood spots for many years.
 As mass spectrometry (an analytical technique that measures the mass-to-charge ratio of ions) expanded into clinical laboratories, the applications of blood spot collection grew, too.